ceceliacreates/react-budget-calculator/README.md

 * Modularization of components (6/14/19)
 * Renders results (6/14/19)
 * Auto-focus first field on each page for accesibility (6/17/19)
+* Form and button styling (6/18/19)
+* Change of savings rate selection from input to radio button selection (6/18/19)
+* Customized color for results values based on positive or negative values (6/18/19)

 Comments and contributions welcome!
 This will ultimately be a part of a larger personal financial literacy resource web app.